reserve-protocol/protocol/docs/collateral.md

 2. _Trading_ (not discussed here)
    `contracts/plugins/trading`

 In our inheritance tree, Collateral is a subtype of Asset (i.e. `ICollateral is IAsset`).
-An Asset desribes how to interact with and price an ERC20 token.
+An Asset describes how to interact with and price an ERC20 token.
 If a token is to handled by the protocol, it requires an Asset plugin contract.
 This contract must be registered with the `AssetRegistry` associated with the RToken instance in consideration.

 A Collateral is everything an Asset is and more: